mapossum/spa/M4/README.md

 * Y is the Exercise number (in this case 1) and
 * Z is the script number (the first is 1 then second is 2 and so on).

 Thus for the first script to turn in, I would name the file Raber_George_4_1.py

-You will turn in 3 scripts for this exercise.
+You will turn in 1 script for this exercise.